lyzhang0113/mrz-scanner-docs-js/api/mrz-scanner-v2.1.md

     showOriginalImage: false, // Hides the cropped image of the MRZ document in the result view; true by default
     allowResultEditing: true, // Allows the user to manually edit the text of the parsed result fields; false by default
     showMRZText: false, // Hides the raw MRZ text as a field in the result view; true by default
-    emptyResultMessage: "No MRZ is detected.
-Please try again.", // Change the message if there is no MRZ is detected.
-The default message is "The necessary information couldn't be detected.
-Please try again."
     toolbarButtonsConfig: {
         retake: {
             label: "Re-scan", // Changes the text label of the retake button to "Re-scan"; string is "Re-take" by default